 Changing your password to something long, complex, and unique—never used elsewhere is crucial to ensure that someone can’t find your password in a data breach.
 And enabling two-step verification (also called two-factor authentication) provides an additional layer of protection for your account.

 You might not realize it, but your e-mail account is one of the ones you need to protect the most.
 Think about this: most sites offer a “reset password” function.
 How do these typically work?
 They send you an e-mail with a password reset link.
-Now imagine what an attacked can do if they get access to your e-mail.
+Now imagine what an attacker can do if they get access to your e-mail.
 It becomes clear that safeguarding your e-mail account should be a high priority for everyone.

 We’ve previously covered a number of scams on The Mac Security Blog, including some that have similarities to this one.
 Common scams you should beware of include the following: